types of paint

 Flat Matt

-With an even smoother finish than flat or matt, a flat mat has almost a velvety finish.
+Flat mat has an even smoother finish than matt, providing excellent coverage and a velvety finish.

-Like regular matt, flat matt is excellent for coverage.
-As light barely reflects off flat matt, you’ll have similar colour across all surfaces, regardless of light levels.
+As light barely reflects off flat matt, you’ll see consistent colour across all surfaces, regardless of light levels.

-Flat matt works exceptionally well in darker colours and gives a great depth of colour.
+Pro Tip: Flat matt works exceptionally well in darker colours and offers great colour depth.

 Super Matt

-In particular, super matt produces fantastic results on freshly plastered walls.
-Its thick formula means you need fewer coats to get a perfectly flat finish.
+In particular, super matt produces excellent results on freshly plastered walls, and its thick formula means fewer coats.

 Eggshell

-If you want your walls as shiny as the surface of an egg, then eggshell is for you!
-With less sheen than silk or satin but not as flat as a matt, eggshell produces a classic look, especially on woodwork.
+If you want your walls as shiny as the surface of an egg, eggshell is for you!
+With less sheen than silk or satin, eggshell produces a classic look, especially on woodwork.

 Eggshell paints are also great for covering imperfections and are typically more durable than matt finishes.